MicrosoftDocs/PlayReady/Docs/Overview/trusted-clocks.md

 # PlayReady Trusted Clocks

 A *PlayReady Trusted Clock* is a general term for a clock that is used to enforce time-based limitations set to PlayReady protected content on PlayReady Clients.
-Any Client that implements a trusted clock ensures that the Client that restricts playback to a beginning date and time, an expiration date and time, or expiration date and time after first play cannot be tampered with using hacking tools to a level defined in the <a href="https://www.microsoft.com/playready/licensing/compliance/" target="_blank">Robustness Rules for PlayReady Products</a>.
+Any client that implements a trusted clock ensures that the client that restricts playback to a beginning date and time, an expiration date and time, or expiration date and time after first play cannot be tampered with using hacking tools to a level defined in the <a href="https://www.microsoft.com/playready/licensing/compliance/" target="_blank">Robustness Rules for PlayReady Products</a>.

-Microsoft does not require Client developers to use a trusted clock.
-However, Clients without a trusted clock won't be allowed to manage license with time based policies, including expiration.
-Because this scenario is very common in the industry (like rental or subscription), Microsoft does recommend implementing a secure clock in every Client.
+Microsoft does not require client developers to use a trusted clock.
+However, clients without a trusted clock won't be allowed to manage license with time based policies, including expiration.
+Because this scenario is very common in the industry (like rental or subscription), Microsoft does recommend implementing a Secure Clock in every client.

 Client developers can choose amongst two types of PlayReady Trusted Clocks in their design.
 They both allow manage licenses with time-based policies:
 1. *PlayReady Secure Clock*